VUSN Academic Policies/Regulations

 - Submit an updated letter of reference from a VUSN clinical instructor in an area closely related to the requested specialty.
 Either a narrative letter or recommendation form provided by the Assistant University Registrar is acceptable.

-- Submit all the documents at the same time in one packet.
+- Submit all the documents in one packet.

 - Every effort will be made to notify students by April 1 regarding whether the requested change has been approved.